 The water extracted during construction activities at MH-3 will be containerized and tested for COPCs to assure proper handling and disposal.
-Dut to the small amount of water estimated in the seepage analysis the contractor will dispose of all MH-3 area water at an off-site commercial disposal facility.
-Water will be pumped through a hose to two portable frac tanks located outside the floodplain (and therefore also outside the EC) as shown on Figure 4.
-When the first tank is between 20% and 100% full, the water will be sampled for the full list of COPCs identified in Section 4 Table 2 plus any additional requirements of the disposal facility.
+Due to the small amount of water estimated in the seepage analysis the contractor will dispose of all MH-3 area water at an off-site commercial disposal facility.
+Water will be pumped through a hose to two portable frac tanks located outside the floodplain (and therefore also outside the EC) as shown on Figure

+4. When the first tank is between 20% and 100% full, the water will be sampled for fluoride plus any additional requirements of the disposal facility.